Chontal Maya: Religion

 The original mythology and cosmogony of the Yokot'an is only beginning to be studied.
 Their myths are filled with supernatural water- and mangrove-creatures, and the story of La Llorona is also told.

-Public religious displays center around feast days, which points to the importance of syncretism in the adoption of the Catholic faith.
-As the traditional religion was inextricably entwined with the economy and culture, the "Christianization" of seasonal celebrations became an effective way of imposing the Spanish faith and culture.
-The most important feasts are of Our Lady of Mount Carmel, the former patroness of fishermen associated with Ix Bolom, the goddess of the sea, (July 16), the Immaculate Conception (December 8), and the Archangel Michael (September 29).
+Public religious displays center around feast days due the adoption of the Catholic faith.
+The most important feasts are of Our Lady of Mount Carmel, the Immaculate Conception (December 8), and the Archangel Michael (September 29).
 April 29 is celebrated for the flood season.

 During the 1980s, the Catholic Church sought to decrease the influence of Protestant missionaries, who had established themselves in the region as stalwarts against alcoholism and la costumbre, or traditional Maya religious practices.

 In response, the Catholic Church formed groups of neighborhood catechists to take a hardline stance.
 They gave Catholic studies of the Gospel, discouraged the making of ofrendas (dedications to saints upon the building or purchase of a new house).
 They even discouraged music and dance.

 This strong Catholic stance against la costumbre prompted a general withdrawal of the people from service to the Church and the decentralization of feast day celebration.
 Now the feasts are celebrated privately, among the family.